xiaofanc/Movie-Recommendation-AWS/README.md

 ### Build ETL Pipeline
 * Implement the logic in etl.ipynb to extract data from s3
-* Transform data into fact and dimension tables
+* Data Wrangling with DataFrames and Spark SQL (clean and explore data)
-* Load tables into redshift
+* Transform data into fact and dimension tables, and load them to redshift

 * Analysis
 Q1: Explore the data with some basic plots
 **PLOT#1**: Number of movies and ratings per year.